 Receive a biennial report from the Clean Sustainable Energy Authority regarding the authority's activities and the financial impact on state revenue and the state's economy of the programs administered by the authority.
 (2023 Senate Bill No. 2015 § 51) (NDCC § 54‑63.1‑04)

 Receive a report from the Department of Transportation before August 1, 2024, on the department's findings and recommendations on the department's study of the feasibility and impact of imposing an electronic vehicle charging tax to offset lost revenue from gas tax sales.
 (2023 House Bill No. 1081 § 1)

 Receive an annual report from the State Energy Research Center on all research activities and accomplishments.
 (NDCC § 15‑11‑40)

 Receive a written report from the North Dakota Transmission Authority each biennium.
 (NDCC § 17-05-13)

-Receive biennial report from the Energy Policy Commission and its recommendations to the state energy policy.
+Receive a biennial report from the Energy Policy Commission and its recommendations to the state energy policy.
 (NDCC § 17‑07‑01)

-Receive, along with the Governor, report from the Industrial Commission in December 2014 and every 4 years thereafter discussing whether the amount in the carbon dioxide storage facility trust fund and fees being paid into the fund are sufficient to satisfy the fund's objectives.
+Receive, along with the Governor, a report from the Industrial Commission in December 2014 and every 4 years thereafter discussing whether the amount in the carbon dioxide storage facility trust fund and fees being paid into the fund are sufficient to satisfy the fund's objectives.
 (NDCC § 38-22-15)

 Receive a biennial report from the High-Level Radioactive Waste Advisory Council.
 (NDCC § 38-23-08)

-Receive annual report from the operator of a coal conversion facility that receives a carbon dioxide capture credit for certain coal conversion facilities regarding the facility's carbon dioxide capture project.
+Receive an annual report from the operator of a coal conversion facility that receives a carbon dioxide capture credit for certain coal conversion facilities regarding the facility's carbon dioxide capture project.
 (NDCC § 57-60-02.1)